What is a Writing Coach? [And Do You Need One?]

 - keep you accountable for your goals by providing continued communication

-Your writing coach may also offer editing and publishing services as we do at Trivium Writing, but these services are not the same as writing coaching.
-If you find a writing coach who is also a good editor, it's worth having them polish your work because they are already familiar with your work.
+Your writing coach may also offer editing and publishing services as we do at Trivium Writing.
+But these services differ from writing coaching.
+If you find a writing coach who is also a good editor, it's worth having them polish your work because they'll already be familiar with your style and work.

 What is the main difference between writing coaching and editing?
 Writing coaching is done with you, and editing is done for you.
 While not every writer needs to work with a writing coach on every project, every writer should work with an editor one hundred percent of the time.

-Put otherwise, writing coaching prepares the writer for writing, while editing prepares the text for publication.
+Put another way, writing coaching prepares the writer for writing, while editing prepares the text for publication.
 Even the world's best writers need thorough editing.
-Without it, it is almost guaranteed the text will have some mistakes, typos, or inconsistencies.
+Without it, the text is almost guaranteed to have some mistakes, typos, or inconsistencies.

 How to Find a Writing Coach